Student Life

 Can I expect the same from an Academic Subject Specialist or Peer Tutor as from a Professor or TA?

-Academic Subject Specialists and Peer Tutors help develop independent learning skills by supporting you as you work through difficult concepts and topics learned in class.
-Professors and TAs are always the first points of contact when learning in class, while the Student Learning Centre provides students with review and practice through workshops and one-on-one appointments where you can ask questions along the way.
+Professors and TAs are always the first points of contact when learning in class, while academic specialists and peer tutors provide students with review and practice outside class through workshops and one-on-one appointments.

 Visit ontariotechu.ca/studentlearning for more information.